-Invest in Good Photos For Your Website
+6. Invest in Good Photos For Your Website

-When good reviews and good content may drive home buyers to your website, the emotional connection they make with photos is what drives the sale.
+While good reviews and good content may drive home buyers to your website, the emotional connection they make with photos is what drives the sale.

 Your real estate website will convert more web visitors to buyers if you have high-quality photos on your website.
 Since Google sees a certain way, remember to add optimized alt tags, so they play a role in your ranking factor.

-Promote Your Content
+7. Promote Your Content on Social Media

 In small cities, great real estate SEO puts you ahead of the game.
-Yet if the competition is stiff, sharing your content may boost your chance of attracting more clients.
+Yet if the competition is stiff, sharing your content may boost your chance of attracting more traffic to your site.

+Also, utilize your email list to get support from your loyal subscribers.
 Need help promoting your content?
 Talk to one of our Showcase IDX Certified Partners.

 Do You Want to Know More About Real Estate SEO?